GateNLP/food-sustainability/data-preparation/README.md

 list, into which we always put `everyone` and then add `vegetarians` or `vegans` based on the values of the individual columns.

+## Ingredients

+As well as converting the `ingredientlist` field into an actual list we try to normalise the values.
+Currently we do this by stripping off everything before the first letter, which removes amounts.
+Probably need to do this in a slightly better way as it leaves us with strings like `ml milk`, but still better than nothing.

 ## Raw Values

 For fields where we manipulate the original value in some way, we also store